cometaj2/huckle/README.rst

 ----

+How does having at your disposal an instantly usable and free shell CLI for your API sound like?

 As is normally seen with any well-behaved client/server interaction under REST, all changes published by the server are distributed to all clients without there being a need to update the client as the API changes.
 This is used to huckle's